oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/nginx/README.md

 See the official installation document at:
 - https://kubernetes.github.io/ingress-nginx/deploy/#using-helm

-As a *demonstration*, the following are steps to install the NGINX operator by using Helm 3 on a Linux OS.
+As a *demonstration*, the following are steps to install the NGINX operator using Helm 3 on a Linux OS.

 ### 1. Add the ingress-nginx chart repository
 ```